georust/rinex/doc/observation.md

 The OBS records are sorted by `Epoch` : observation timestamps and `EpochFlags`.
 An `Epoch` comprises all observations per `Sv` and a clock offset (f32) value.
-Observations per _Sv_ are finally sorter per standard RINEX observation codes.
+Observations per _Sv_ are finally sorted per standard RINEX observation codes.

 Grab an OBS record from a given file: